 Take a bus back to Hanoi (approximately 3.5 hours), then board an overnight train bound for Hue (approximately 12 hours).
 Although conditions are basic, overnight trains are a rewarding experience.
 It's an efficient way to travel long distances and a great way to get a sense of the country.
 Most trains have a dining carriage serving simple food, but some travellers take an opportunity beforehand to stock up on fresh bread, cheese and fruit prior to departure.

 Start your day with a walking tour of Hoi An, where you’ll see all of the sights, like the Japanese covered bridge and the Old Town’s maze of alleys.
-Afterwards, head to a rustic food market and keep you eyes out for some things to buy – this is a great place to pick up knives and other Vietnamese cooking gadgets.
-In the afternoon, head nearby to a small village called Tra Que – on the edge of Hoi An, it’s named after the vegetables and fragrant herbs gardens that are laid around town and known as a culinary destination.
+Afterwards, head to a rustic food market and keep your eyes out for things to buy – this is a great place to pick up Vietnamese cooking gadgets.
+In the afternoon, head to a small village called Tra Que – on the edge of Hoi An.
+It’s named after the vegetables and fragrant herb gardens that are laid around the town and is known as a culinary destination.
 You’ll take a walking tour through the farmland, meet local villagers, then roll up your sleeves for a hands-on cooking class with a village chef specializing in the cooking of the Pho Hoi people.

 Today is free for you to explore Hoi An at your leisure and of course your leader can recommend the best food and activities.
 For early risers, take the opportunity to visit the Hoi An fish markets – they are at their most vibrant in the mornings!
 Afterwards, if the weather's fine, perhaps hit the local beach for a swim (a great way to get there is by bicycle, which you can hire in town).
 In the evening, you could enjoy some seafood by the water, or jump on a boat for a barbecue feast on a nearby island.